top of page

 Edith Cowan University

 My PhD has focused on improving a large rehabilitation service's ability to provide evidence-based upper limb rehabilitation after stroke.
-This has involved educating, training and supporting over 100 physiotherapists and occupational therapist to become skilled at delivering constraint-induced movement therapy to stroke survivors- a very effective therapy to improve arm function.
-This study is due for completion in 2024 and I have presented preliminary findings at national and international conferences.
+This has involved educating, training and supporting over 100 physiotherapists and occupational therapist to become skilled at delivering constraint-induced movement therapy to stroke survivors- a very effective therapy to improve arm function. this research program has yielded 5 peer-reviewed publications in high ranking journals, and I have presented my research findings at international and national conferences.

 2012-2013